kapil27/red-hat-ai-examples/examples/knowledge-tuning/05_Model_Training/05_Model_Training_README.md

 ## Debug & tips

-- Monitor GPU memory, if needed.
+- Monitor GPU memory, if needed, for example, if takes the model longer than expected to return a result.
+You can use the NVIDIA System Management Interface (nvidia-smi) command-line utility to monitor the GPU utilization to determine whether the model is using GPU memory.

 ## Next step